Healthdash/.github/profile/README.md

 ## More Info

-* See [Google Groups](https://groups.google.com/g/huaweihealthsyncv1y2022) for Customer Collaboration
+* See [Google Groups](https://groups.google.com/g/huaweihealthsyncv1y2022) for Customer Collaboration ( only registered and approved Pro/Premium Customers )
-* See [SO Teams](https://stackoverflow.com/c/healthdash) for Developer Collaboration
+* See [SO Teams](https://stackoverflow.com/c/healthdash) for Developer Collaboration ( only registered and approved Project Managament and Development team members )
 * See [Wordpress Blog](https://linardsliepins.wordpress.com/) for Coffee-break reading.

 ### Even More Info